zienas/pms-v/README.md

 **`React Frontend (Client)`** <--> **`Backend API (e.g., Node.js/Python)`** <--> **`PostgreSQL Database with PostGIS`**

 -   **Frontend**: Responsible for rendering the user interface and managing user interactions.
-It does not contain any business logic or direct data.
--   **API Layer (`services/api.ts`)**: All communication between the frontend and the backend is handled through a dedicated API service layer.
-In the current version, this service simulates a backend to allow the frontend to be developed independently.
+-   **API Simulation Layer (`services/api.ts`)**: For demonstration purposes, the application does not require a live backend.
+Instead, it simulates a full backend API using the browser's `localStorage`.
+This file contains an in-memory database that is seeded with sample data on first load.
+All "API calls" from the application read from and write to this `localStorage` object, providing a fully interactive experience without any network dependency.
+To switch to a real backend, this file would be replaced with one that makes `fetch` requests to a live server.
 -   **Backend API (Conceptual)**: A server-side application would handle the core business logic: validating data, managing user sessions, querying the database, and pushing real-time updates (e.g., via WebSockets).
 -   **Database (PostgreSQL with PostGIS)**: The single source of truth for all data.
 PostgreSQL provides reliability, and the PostGIS extension allows for powerful geospatial queries, essential for a port management system.